simonelnahas/simonelnahas.com/posts/why-clojure.md

 Macros make it possible to write code that writes code.
-Doing this one can extend the language to suit the specific problem at hand, wherein other languages you would have to wait for a new version of the language to introduce the needed feature.
+Doing this one can extend the language to suit the specific problem at hand, where in other languages you would have to wait for a new version of the language to introduce the needed feature.
-In the previous example I explained how this could be applied to add type checks.
+In the previous example, I explained how this could be applied to add type checks.

 Another example of this is in JavaScript where async `await` was introduced in ECMAScript 2017, developers could finally simplify a lot of their code.
 But in the world of Clojure this would be implemented as a macro that any developer could implement themselves.
-In fact ClojureScript developers can even develop a new language feature like `await` with a macro and deploy it to all browsers on the same day.
+ClojureScript developers can even develop a new language feature like `await` with a macro and deploy it to all browsers on the same day.
 In fact they already had and were using this functionality (`core.async` and `go`) long before async `await` was published.
 See
 [this talk](https://youtu.be/TVJa-V6U-XI?t=1601)
 by David Nolen about it.

-Similarly I have previously enjoyed using `F#`/`OCaml`'s `match` statements, which is not a part the core Clojure language.
+Similarly, I have previously enjoyed using `F#`/`OCaml`'s `match` statements, which is not a part of the core Clojure language.
 But luckily it can be imported as a macro and be used in programs on equal grounds as all other Clojure keywords.
-This is not possible in other languages since it is a part of the language.
-See Sam Tobin-Hochstadts article on [arXiv.org](https://arxiv.org/pdf/1106.2578.pdf).
+This is not possible in other languages.
+See Sam Tobin-Hochstadts publication about `match` on [arXiv.org](https://arxiv.org/pdf/1106.2578.pdf).

 ### FP vs OO

 Clojure is a functional programming language, but it also has polymorphism.
-There is not a tradeoff between Functional Programming and Object Oriented Programming, since they are orthogonal and can therefore easily coexist.
+There is not a tradeoff between Functional Programming and Object-Oriented Programming, since they are orthogonal and can therefore easily coexist.
 This means that if you are coming from OO you don't have to leave